• Recognize signs of anxiety to understand the condition better

 In some cases, medication can be an integral part of anxiety treatment.
 Generally, medications include:

-Medication decisions should be made in collaboration with a healthcare provider, who will consider the individual's specific symptoms, history, and other factors before prescribing the most appropriate treatment.
+Medication decisions should be made in collaboration with a psychiatrist, who will consider the individual's specific symptoms, history, and other factors before prescribing the most appropriate treatment.

 Self-Help Strategies